A Hotel Chocolat velvetiser Black Friday deal you won’t want to miss

 Thanks to a generous discount from Amazon in the lead-up to Black Friday, this velvetiser bundle can be secured with an impressive £23 saving.
 The appliance is available in matte grey, shiny copper and white, and it comes with 10 different flavoured hot chocolate sachets and two exclusive ceramic podcups.

-Owing to how popular it was during last year’s sale event (it sold out pretty quickly), we’d recommend beating the crowds if you’re dreaming of a rich hot chocolate during this particularly cold spell.
+Owing to how popular it was during last year’s sale event (it sold out pretty quickly), we’d recommend beating the crowds if you’re dreaming of a rich hot chocolate during the winter months.

 Follow live: Black Friday best deals and shopping tips